PawelKowalcze/ApplicationRemitly/README.md

 # ApplicationRemitly
+Hello, this is my application that allows you to manage SWIFT codes.\
-Run this commands in terminal to run the application/
+In order to start this app run this commands in terminal in ApplicationRemitly directory.
 ```
 docker-compose build
 docker-compose up
 ```
-In different terminal\
+In different terminal
 ```
 docker-compose run --service-ports api bash
 go build